 Discards are estimated by both countries (Portugal since 2014, Spain since 2003) from national at-sea sampling (DCF) on board commercial vessels operating in ICES Division 9a.
 Vessel selection for trip sampling is quasi-random from within a set of cooperative vessels.
-Annual discard estimates, although mainly for bottom trawl fleet (Jardim and Fernandes, 2013; Prista and Fernandes, 2014; ICES, 2016a) are made available to the assessment working group (WGHANSA) and are shown to be very low and not frequent (e.g ICES, 2016a).
-Therefore, discards of southern horse mackerel are considered negligible.
+Annual discard estimates, although mainly for bottom trawl fleet (Jardim and Fernandes, 2013; Prista and Fernandes, 2014; ICES, 2016a) are made available to the assessment working group (WGHANSA) and are shown to be very low and not frequent and usually considered negligible.